A new element to our communication tools

 The police interpreted the emojis as a threat that the victim would be beaten up (the fist), which would lead to (hand pointing) them being hospitalised (ambulance).
 However, the context in this case was critical – the two men had already been accused of assaulting the victim in his home one month before the message was sent.

 Since this arrest in 2015, there have been a number of other cases around the world involving the use of emojis and how these modify or aggravate a criminal threat.
 Some of these involve more obvious emojis like guns or knives and bombs.
-But others involve seemingly innocuous emojis like aeroplanes – such as the case last year where a New Zealand man was sentenced to 8 months in jail for stalking after sending the message “You’re going to f***ing get it” followed by an aeroplane emoji to his ex-girlfriend.
+But others involve seemingly innocuous emojis like aeroplanes – such as the case in 2017 where a New Zealand man was sentenced to 8 months in jail for stalking after sending the message “You’re going to f***ing get it” followed by an aeroplane emoji to his ex-girlfriend.
 The defendant, in this case, had followed his ex-girlfriend around New Zealand after she had repeatedly tried to leave him, and conceded the emoji was a threat he was “coming to get her”.

 The common thread in all these cases is the importance of context provided by the surrounding circumstances.
 In most cases, the actions of the defendants prior to sending the messages shaped the interpretation of the emojis by the police and the courts.